onthe6ks/learn_ansible_202107/README.md

 ## offen used command sampl

 ### check ping
+if terget-server didn't  exchange ssh-key and you required password, you have to add opptin -k

 ```
 $ ansible -i hosts my -m ping
 10.0.0.51 | SUCCESS => {